MLH-Fellowship/project-team-pythonic/README.md

 ## Usage

-Create a .env file using the example.env template (make a copy using the variables inside of the template)
+Create a .env file using the example.env template (make a copy of the file, then replace the values if required)

-*Note: Also make sure to add an API_KEY in the .env file in order to use Google Maps section in the website*
+*Note: Add your own Google Maps API key in the .env file in order to use the map functionality*

 Start flask development server
 ```bash